PKUFlyingPig/cs-self-learning/docs/index.en.md

 # **Foreword**

-**The English version is still under development, please check [this issue](https://github.com/PKUFlyingPig/cs-self-learning/issues/222) if you want to contribute.**

 This is a self-learning guide to computer science, and a memento of my three years of self-learning at university.

 It is also a gift to the young students at Peking University.
 It would be a great encouragement and comfort to me if this book could be of even the slightest help to you in your college life.